 It is important that you use heavy-duty jars made specifically for home canning.

-"Mason" type jars – which screw shut with a threaded neck – are the most common choice.
-Do not re-use the lids, after a lid has been pried off once a perfect fit can no longer be guaranteed.
-The jars themselves can be used many times, as long as the rims are perfectly smooth and there are no scratches or cracks that would prevent a perfect seal.
+“Mason” type jars – which screw shut with a threaded neck – are the most common choice.
+Do not re-use the lids.
+A perfect fit can no longer be guaranteed after a lid has been pried off once.
+The jars can be used many times, as long as the rims are perfectly smooth and there are no scratches or cracks that would prevent a perfect seal.

 Do not use commercial jars, such as empty peanut butter jars for home canning.
 Commercial jars are not strong enough to be safely used.

 What should you do if the home-canned food does not seem right?

 Never eat, or even taste any home-canned food that:

 - has a bulging container lid or is leaching; or

 - you are not sure if the food was properly canned or not.

 Place any questionable containers and food in a waterproof container and throw it in the garbage.
 Do not feed the questionable food to your pets or any other animals.
 After throwing it away, wash your hands well with warm soapy water.
 Also wash any utensils or surfaces the food, container, or your hands may have touched.